New Boiler Costs & Installation Prices UK (2026)

 Probably the most pivotal aspect of any installation – the actual boiler.
 Boiler replacement costs for quality boilers will be in the high hundreds/early thousands and vary depending on their quality, model, kW size, and brand.

-The cost of a boiler installation will depend on the amount of labour required.
-This can vary based on your location and the business you use, how long it takes to install the boiler and the number of engineers required.
+The cost of installation depends on your location, how long the job takes, and the number of engineers required.

-For example, a combi swap, taking around a day to complete is much quicker than a back boiler conversion, which takes around 2 days and may require more than one engineer to attend.
+A combi swap taking around a day is much quicker than a back boiler conversion, which can take two days and may need more than one engineer.

 Next Day Boilers